My Experience With Accutane for Acne: The Female Perspective

 My Advice: Go on Accutane and Get your Life Back

-I went on an eight month course of Accutane one year ago, and I want to urge every woman with moderate to severe persistent acne to take the plunge and go on the drug.
-I wasted around three years of my life trying to treat my acne with home-made face masks, topicals that my GP prescribed me and even antibiotics, and absolutely nothing worked.
-Sure, antibiotics cleared my skin for three months, but the acne sprung back at full intensity shortly after stopping them, leaving me with a very compromised immune system (I will discuss this further).
+I went on an eight-month course of Accutane one year ago, and I want to urge every woman with moderate-to-severe persistent acne to take the plunge and go on the drug.
+I wasted around three years of my life trying to treat my acne with homemade face masks, topicals that my GP prescribed, and even antibiotics—and absolutely nothing worked.
+Sure, antibiotics cleared my skin for three months, but the acne sprang back at full intensity shortly after stopping them, leaving me with a very compromised immune system (I will discuss this further).

-I am going to be honest and tell you that if you truly have a case of bad acne that is not responding to common treatments, you need to stop wasting your time and money - go on Accutane.
-Accutane will absolutely work for you if you take it with sufficient fats (it is a fat soluble medication and this is necessary).
-A lot of first-time users worry that they will not respond to Accutane despite it being their last resort, and I understand this, because nearly every other option leaves the acne-sufferer disillusioned and unhappy as virtually none of them work to treat bad cases.
+I am going to be honest and tell you that if you truly have a case of bad acne that is not responding to common treatments, you need to stop wasting your time and money; go on Accutane.
+This medication will absolutely work for you if you take it with sufficient fats (it is a fat-soluble medication and this is necessary).
+A lot of first-time users worry that they will not respond to this drug despite it being their last resort, and I understand this anxiety.
+Nearly every other treatment leaves the acne-sufferer disillusioned and unhappy, as virtually none of them work to treat bad cases.

 I have experienced some side effects from Accutane, some worse than others, but I can confidently say that my biggest regret is not going on it sooner.
-I spend a ridiculous amount the years before I took the plunge, and probably went into the thousands, considering I also seemed to constantly be buying expensive make
+I spent a ridiculous amount of money trying other treatments during the years before I took the plunge—it probably ran up into the thousands of dollars—especially considering that I also seemed to be constantly buying expensive makeup.

 Accutane is a cumulative drug, meaning that it does not matter what dose you are on as long as you take it for a sufficient amount of time.